Mitgorakh/snow/README.md

 let g:airline_theme='snow_dark'
 ```

-For lightline:
+For the lightline theme with light background:

 ```
-let g:lightline = { 'colorscheme': 'snow_dark' }
+let g:lightline = { 'colorscheme': 'snow_light' }
 ```

 ## rotation

 If you'd like themes and/or backgrounds to switch automatically (based on absolute time or sun-relative time), you might want to try out [night-and-day](https://github.com/nightsense/night-and-day).

-For instance, to use snow with light background 6AM-6PM, dark background otherwise:
+For instance, to use the light snow theme 6AM-6PM, dark theme otherwise:

 ```
 let g:nd_themes = [